UniversalDevicesInc-PG3/udi-harmony-poly/README.md

 # Issues

-If you have an issue where the nodes are not showing up properly, open the Polyglot UI and go to HarmonyHub -> Details -> Log, and clock 'Download Log Package' and send that to jimboca3@gmail.com as an email attachment.
+If you have an issue where the nodes are not showing up properly, open the Polyglot UI and go to HarmonyHub -> Details -> Log, and clock 'Download Log Package' and send that to jimboca3@gmail.com as an email attachment, or send it in a PM [Universal Devices Forum](https://forum.universal-devices.com/messenger)

 # Upgrading